Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/rock_editor.md

     - When not focused, each selector will display the icon and name of the selected block.
     - When focused, the display will be replaced with a search bar and a 'scrollable' list of up to five blocks.
 This displays the blocks matching the search.
     - The list can be scrolled with the up and down arrows.
 Holding `alt` will make the list scroll five at a time and holding `shift` will force the focused element to change when using the arrow keys.
-    - The block highlighted in gold is the one currently selected, this can be confirmed and added to the setting object with the `enter` or `tab` keys.
+    - The block highlighted in gold is the one currently selected, this can be confirmed and added to the setting object with the `enter` key.
 - A clear button: Resets the editor to the default state.

 <details>
-    TODO: Better summary
-    <summary>Block selector suggestion list</summary>
+    <summary text-closed="Reveal block selector previews" text-open="Hide block selector previews"></summary>
     <figure>
         <img src="/assets/images/tfcgv/rock_editor/rock_settings_edit_0.png" alt="Rock settings edit 0" />
         <figcaption>The cobble block selector is focused. 'granite co' is typed and cobbled granite blocks are suggested.</figcaption>